-- If "Flashy" is observed in your presence, you must initiate the RACE procedure and proceed as if it were an actual fire. - During a "Flashy" fire drill, you should pull the fire alarm unless instructed otherwise. - You would simulate discharging the fire extinguisher and turning off the oxygen. - Your staff response during a fire drill is recorded, reviewed by the Environment of Care Committee, and measured as a performance improvement indicator.
+- If "Flashy" is observed in your presence, you must initiate the RACE procedure and proceed as if it were an actual fire. - During a "Flashy" fire drill, you should pull the fire alarm unless instructed otherwise. - You would simulate discharging the fire extinguisher and turning off the oxygen. - Your staff response during a fire drill is recorded, reviewed by the Environment of Care

+Committee, and measured as a performance improvement indicator.

-Code Yellow - Bomb, Arson or Sabotage Threats
+Security Alert -Bomb Threat - Bomb, Arson or Sabotage Threats

-Code Yellow: Designation for bomb, arson, or sabotage threats to make physical contact - a cellular phone, pager, package, box, etc.
+Bomb Threat: Designation for bomb, arson, or sabotage threats ⇒Bombs can be disguised in several ways to tempt a person(s) to make physical contact - a cellular phone, pager, package, box, etc.